camunda/camunda-docs/versioned_docs/version-8.5/self-managed/concepts/multi-region/dual-region.md

 ## Limitations

-- We are recommending using Kubernetes dual-region setup, with [Camunda Helm chart](/self-managed/setup/install.md) installed into two Kubernetes clusters
+- We recommend using a Kubernetes dual-region setup, with [Camunda Helm chart](/self-managed/setup/install.md) installed in two Kubernetes clusters.
-  - Using alternative installation methods (e.g. with docker-compose) is way more complex and is not covered in our documentation
+  - Using alternative installation methods (for example, with docker-compose) is not covered in our documentation.
 - Looking at the whole Camunda platform, it's **active-passive**, while some key components are active-active.
   - There's always one active and one passive region for serving active user traffic.
   - Serving traffic to both regions will result in a detachment of the components and users potentially observing different data in Operate and Tasklist.